AD4Noobs/site/content/building_a_active_directory/prepare_windows_server/_index.md

 Because as we denoted to earlier AD heavily depends on DNS.
 One of the DC's functions is to host an DNS service in the network.

 All the clients/servers in the network are configured to use the IP of the DC as its DNS server.
-If DHCP gives the DC a new IP, let's say 10.11.12.137, all the DNS lookups of all the clients/servers in the network will now stop working, since there is no longer a DNS service running on their configured DNS server.
+If DHCP gives the DC a new IP, let's say `10.11.12.137`, all the DNS lookups of all the clients/servers in the network will now stop working, since there is no longer a DNS service running on their configured DNS server.
 This will prevent all clients from authenticating to AD and will break a lot of other things such as, for example, internet browsing.

 #### The how

-Open the file explorer and right click on 'Network' and choose 'properties'.
+Open the file explorer and right click on `Network` and choose `Properties`.
-Then click on Ethernet, choose properties, Internet Protocol Version 4 (TCP/IPv4) and enter the following information.
+Then click on `Ethernet`, choose `Properties`, `Internet Protocol Version 4 (TCP/IPv4)` and enter the following information.

 | IP Address  | Subnet Mask   | Gateway    | DNS     |
 | ----------- | ------------- | ---------- | ------- |
 | 10.11.12.10 | 255.255.255.0 | 10.11.12.1 | 8.8.8.8 |

+{{% notice note %}}
-Note: your gateway might be different if you didn't setup the Virtual Network properly or choose another IP range.
-To verify what your current gateway is: Click on start and search for CMD.
-Then type ipconfig and press enter.
+These settings depend on how you setup the Virtual Network properly according to this guide.
+To verify what your current network settings; Click on start and search for CMD.
+Then type ipconfig and press enter,
+{{% /notice %}}

 After changing the settings, we can verify if everything is setup correctly by sending a ping to google.nl.
 Click on start and search for CMD.
 Then type ping google.nl and press enter.
 It should then ping and reply 4 times.